wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/expectations_overview.md

 ## Available Expectations

 The following table lists the available GX Cloud Expectations.
+Note that some Data Sources do not support certain Expectations.
+Visit the [Expectations gallery](https://greatexpectations.io/expectations/) for details.

 | Data quality issue | Expectation                                            | Description                                                                                                                            | Dynamic Parameters? | Forecasted range? |
 |--------------------|--------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|---------------------|-------------------|